ravipothkunuri/DocumentChat/replit.md

-# RAG Document Assistant
+# Document Chat - RAG Application

 ## Overview

-This is a Retrieval-Augmented Generation (RAG) application that enables users to upload documents (PDF, TXT, DOCX), process them into searchable chunks, and query them using local Large Language Models through Ollama.
-The system consists of a FastAPI backend that handles document processing, embedding generation, and question-answering, paired with a Streamlit frontend for user interaction.
+A conversational document chat application powered by Retrieval-Augmented Generation (RAG).
+Users upload documents (PDF, TXT, DOCX) and chat with them as if the documents themselves are responding.
+The system uses local LLMs through Ollama, with a FastAPI backend for document processing and a clean Streamlit chat interface.

-The application uses a custom in-memory vector store with JSON persistence for storing document embeddings, eliminating the need for external vector databases.
-It leverages cosine similarity for semantic search and integrates with Ollama for both embedding generation (nomic-embed-text) and language model inference (llama3, mistral, phi, etc.).
+The application uses a custom in-memory vector store with JSON persistence, eliminating external database dependencies.
+It features streaming responses, file size limits (20 MB per document), and a document-as-conversational-agent approach where responses are personalized as if the document is speaking.

 ## User Preferences